Granted EU trade mark registrations

 International trade mark registrations

-For International Registrations designating the EU, a comparable UK registration will be created following the transitional period.
-This comparable UK registration will not however be part of the International Registration and will need to be maintained separately.
+For International Registrations designating the EU, a comparable UK registration has been created following the transitional period.
+This comparable UK registration is not however part of the International Registration and will need to be maintained separately.